cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 - ***Validator Update To VSC Liveness***: The provider CCV module eventually provides to all consumer chains VSCs containing all validator updates obtained from the provider Staking module (cf. *Safe Blockchain*, *Life Blockchain*).
   Thus, it is sufficient to prove that every update of a validator in the validator set of the provider chain MUST eventually be obtained from the provider Staking module.
   We prove this through contradiction.
-Given a validator update `U` that is applied to the validator set of the provider chain at the end of a block `B` with timestamp `t`, we assume `U` is never obtained by the provider CCV module.
+Given a validator update `U` that is applied to the validator set of the provider chain at the end of a block `B` with height `h`, we assume `U` is never obtained by the provider CCV module.
-  However, at time `t`, the provider CCV module tries to obtain a new batch of validator updates from the provider Staking module (cf. *Safe Blockchain*).
+  However, at height `h`, the provider CCV module tries to obtain a new batch of validator updates from the provider Staking module (cf. *Safe Blockchain*).
   Thus, this batch of validator updates MUST contain all validator updates applied to the validator set of the provider chain at the end of block `B`, including `U` (cf. *Validator Update Provision*), which contradicts the initial assumption.

 - ***Apply VSC Validity*:** The property follows from the following two assertions.